I do not have permission to print John Roedel’s poem in full, but I’d invite you to take a look at it courtesy of the Maggie Oliver Foundation.

 I will go on the scenic route when I’ve finished my visit to you [the lungs]

-What other ‘reasons’ might there be?
-What about about:
+What other ‘reasons’ might there be for taking so long?
+What about:

-I looked out of the Window [of Tolerance] for a long time,
+I looked out of my Window [of Tolerance] for a long time,

 I went outside and came back a few times before I reached you,

 I had a gut feeling the time was not quite right (think about this or re-visit this one!!)

 I hit obstacles on the scenic route and I got around them by ……

 I had an accident on my bike/car/train and had to walk,

 I had to stop and think a few times before I remembered your address.

 How would you describe your own journey on the scenic route?

 If you have any last thoughts, do let Christina and I know them.